Maria Lassnig

 Maria Lassnig (8 September 1919 – 6 May 2014) was an Austrian artist known for her painted self-portraits and her theory of "body awareness".
+In 1980, she became a professor for Painting at the University of Applied Arts Vienna, where she taught until her death.
 She was the first female artist to win the Grand Austrian State Prize in 1988 and was awarded the Austrian Decoration for Science and Art in 2005.
-Lassnig lived and taught in Vienna from 1980 until her death.

 Early life

 Maria Lassnig was born in Kappel am Krappfeld, Austria, on 8 September 1919.
 Her mother gave birth to her out of wedlock and later married a much older man, but their relationship was troubled and Lassnig was raised mostly by her grandmother.
 She attended the Academy of Fine Arts Vienna during World War II.